OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-report.md

         # Certificates should be all lower case
         $certificatehash=$certificatehash.ToLower()
         $server = $env:COMPUTERNAME
-        # If the certificate is not a wildcard certificate, comment out the following line, and enable the full $DNSNAme reference.
+        # If hello certificate is not a wildcard certificate, comment out hello following line, and enable hello full $DNSNAme reference.
         $DNSName="+"
         #$DNSName="$server.cloudapp.net"
         $DNSNameAndPort = $DNSName + ":$httpsport"